 It oscillates between 0 and 100 which makes it useful for markets in a trading range with 14 periods as the default lookback setting.
 As closing prices begin to fall closer to the lows, the stochastics indicator will show momentum fading from an up trending direction.

 The %K and %D lines on the Stochastic indicator (trigger and signal line) moves up and down, but they don’t always track price movement.
 This sets up a trading technique called divergence.

-As with any technical analysis trading indicator, the Slow Stochastic Oscillator is only a tool and should only be used as part of an overall trading strategy.
+As with any technical analysis trading indicator, the Fast or Slow Stochastic Oscillator is only a tool and should only be used as part of an overall trading strategy.

 You may find different calculations depending on the charting package that you are using however this is the proper formula for the fast Stochastic.

 C=Close is current closing price L=Lowest low over X periods.
 H=Highest high over X periods